mslonina/Mechanic/examples/UserGuide.md

 - `AllocateFloat2(storage *s)` for `float`
 - `AllocateDouble2(storage *s)` for `double`

 among with corresponding versions for 3 and 4 dimensions.
-These functions takes the valid storage object, i.e.
+These functions take the valid storage object, i.e.

     int **ibuffer;